jterrats/profiler/README.md

     Overrides the auto-detected worker count.
 Max recommended: 5 for metadata operations, 10 for API operations.

+  --dry-run  Preview what would be retrieved without executing the retrieve.

+    When enabled, shows a detailed preview of what metadata would be retrieved without actually executing the retrieve operation.
+Useful for verifying the scope of a retrieve before making changes.
+Combines well with incremental retrieve to see what has changed.

   --exclude-managed  Exclude metadata from managed packages (with namespace prefixes).

     When enabled, filters out all metadata components that belong to managed packages (identified by namespace prefixes like "namespace**ComponentName").
 This helps avoid errors when retrieving profiles that reference components from uninstalled or inaccessible managed packages.
 Custom objects ending in "**c" are always included even with this flag.

+  --force  Force full retrieve, bypassing incremental optimization.

+    When enabled, skips the incremental retrieve optimization and always performs a full retrieve of all specified metadata.
+Use this flag if you suspect local metadata is out of sync or if incremental retrieve is causing issues.

   --max-api-calls=<value>  Maximum API calls per minute